Unidata/awips2/docs/install/install-azure.md

 * iptables

-> All of these commands are issued as root user!
+> All of these commands require root or sudo!

 Create user **awips** and group **fxalpha** and create AWIPS directories.